 For some people, depression continues (or starts) after their cancer treatment is over and they’re in remission because of fear that the cancer will come back.
 The fear is so strong they may not be able to eat or sleep well, and they may miss follow-up appointments with their doctor.

 For others, those feelings aren’t so intense every day.
 But certain dates can bring back the bad feelings (like birthdays or the date the cancer was diagnosed).
 During those times, it’s good to focus on what you can control.
-Keep your appointments with your doctor and follow any lifestyle changes she recommends to lower the chances of your cancer coming back.
+Keep your appointments with your doctor and follow any lifestyle changes they recommend to lower the chances of your cancer coming back.